cpoohee/NeuralPluginTemplate/README.md

 - this repo contains a version 1.14.1 ONNX runtime library for MACOS, which the projucer is configured to run RPath with it.

 # Notes
-- the process is currently mixed down to mono as the input to the ML model.
+- the process is currently mixed down to mono for the ML model's input.
 - Do modify both `OnnxModel.cpp` and `PluginProcessor.cpp` if your model needs stereo input.

 # Related